HR

 • Demolition

-There are also some apparent exceptions for what the CIS does not consider construction work, and they are as follows:
+There are also some apparent exceptions for what the CIS does not view as construction work:

 • Architecture and surveying